What are Pulmonary Function Tests?

 - A brief period of exercise before the test.

 - Oxygen saturation test to measure the amount of oxygen in the blood.
-Can be measured with a small clip on your finger.
+It can be measured with a small clip on your finger.

 - You may be exposed to a specific chemical called methacholine during the PFT.
 The test will determine if your breathing changes due to that chemical.
 This is only done under close and careful supervision.